‘His Masterly Pen: A Biography Of Jefferson The Writer’ By Fred Kaplan

 Founding Myths: Stories That Hide Our Patriotic Past

 This book should probably be assigned to high school seniors.
-From debunking the image of Sam Adams as a rabble rousers and pointing out that everything in Massachusetts besides Boston had been in revolt and not under British control for a year prior to ‘shot heard ’round the world.’
+From debunking the image of Sam Adams as a rabble rouser and pointing out that everything in Massachusetts besides Boston had been in revolt and not under British control for a year prior to ‘shot heard ’round the world.’
 The bit that was new to me was that Patrick Henry’s ‘Liberty or death’ speech was written by a guy named William Wirt, who wrote Henry’s biography in the early nineteenth century and reckoned with the fact that Henry didn’t write much down, including his speeches.

 Raphael brings up that we really do not teach the Revolutionary period of American history after the fifth grade in the United States.
 I’m not sure if that tracks for my experience, but it sounds about right.
 And part of the problem is that teaching fifth graders, he argues, plays into a more binary sense of morality.